 My professional experience and understanding put me in a unique position to conceive of the Sweet People Club a few years ago.

-You see, in my career, I’ve helped design so many effective prediabetes and diabetes management programs for several hospital systems and the largest in the industry medical firms.
+You see, in my career, I’ve helped design so many effective prediabetes and diabetes management programs for several hospital systems (UCSF and University of the Pacific as Assistant Clinical Professor and Director of Diabetes Management Certificate Programs in my attempt to get medical professionals up to speed about diabetes).
+And also, the largest in the industry medical firms.
 You know the ones that serve mostly corporate clients and offer the year-long diabetes prevention program through your employer or their Employee Assistance Programs (EAP) provider?